The Definitive Guide to Each of the Kardashian-Jenners’ Tattoos

 MORE: The Cutest Matching Tattoos Celebrity Couples Have

-To keep track of the Kardashian-Jenners’ tattoo collection, we’ve collected each and every tat that the Keeping Up with the Kardashians family has inked on their body.
-Some of these tattoos were removed, while others remained.
+To keep track of the Kardashian-Jenners’ tattoo collection, we’ve collected each and every tat that the Keeping Up with the Kardashians family has inked on their bodies.
+Some of these tattoos have been removed, while others remained.
 But each tat has a special story behind them.
 Check out our guide to the Kardashian-Jenners’ tattoos ahead.

 Kylie Jenner